This Is Why (song): Music video

 The music video was released the same day as the song, and was directed by Brendan Yates of the American punk band Turnstile and filmed in Malibu, California.
 It depicts the band performing and "frolick[ing ...] in the Malibu wilderness, amid the grasses, against the blue sky, and [...] in the spare interiors of a house".

+The music video for the band's song "Thick Skull" served as a direct continuation of the video, with Yates returning to direct.